rfreis/kafka-scripts/README.md

 ## Prerequisites

-The only pre-requisites will be only docker and docker-compose
+If you have docker and docker-compose, you're ready to go.

 * docker
 * docker-compose